-In addition to College endorsement, students seeking initial certification in New York State must attain a passing score on the following exams: Academic Literacy Skills Test, Educating All Students Test and Content Specialty Test (s) aligned to area of certification(s).
-Successful completion and submission of EdTPA, Teacher Performance Assessment, is also required for certification.
+In addition to College endorsement, students seeking initial certification in New York State must attain a passing score on the following exams: Educating All Students Test and Content Specialty Test (s) aligned to area of certification(s).
+Successful completion and submission of edTPA, Teacher Performance Assessment, is also required for certification and completion of student teaching.
 Students must adhere to the schedule of exam completion provided by the department in order to progress in the program.

-Failure to do so can result in dismissal from the program.
+Interstate Certification:

-Interstate Certification: While New York State is a member of the Interstate Certification Project, which recognizes comparable initial academic program requirements among member states, students are responsible to consult out-of-state or local boards of education to ascertain their specific requirements.
+While New York State is a member of the Interstate Certification Project, which recognizes comparable initial academic program requirements among member states, students are responsible to consult out-of-state or local boards of education to ascertain their specific requirements.
 The department will assist in the planning which should be initiated in sophomore year.

-FOUR YEAR PROGRAMS-INCLUSION EDUCATION, SPECIAL EDUCATION
+FOUR YEAR PROGRAMS-INCLUSION EDUCATION, SPECIAL EDUCATION Degree Requirements